Quick Answer

 Most landlords do not approach this as one dramatic single moment.
 They usually move through stages.
 First they secure the property and confirm the tenant has actually gone.
 Then they lock the final arrears figure.
 Then they decide whether the debt file is strong enough and commercially worth pursuing further.

 Good landlords also think commercially at this stage.
 A legally valid debt is not always a sensible recovery target.
-The amount owed, the quality of the documents, the likely response, and the realistic prospect of recovery all matter.
-Some cases are clean and worth pursuing.
-Others are legally arguable but practically weak.
+The amount owed, the quality of the documents, and the realistic prospect of recovery all matter.

 When the File Is Strong Enough to Pursue

-Landlords often ask whether they can pursue the arrears once the tenant has gone.
-A better question is whether the file is strong enough to pursue cleanly.
+A better question than whether you can pursue the arrears is whether the file is strong enough to pursue cleanly.
 In practical terms, a strong file usually has a clear tenancy agreement, a clean arrears schedule, payment records that reconcile properly, and a final balance that can be explained without confusion.

 Timeline After the Tenant Leaves